-Property and equipment are stated at cost, if purchased, and at fair market value at the date of the gift, if donated.
+Fixed assets are stated at cost, if purchased, and at fair market value at the date of the gift, if donated.
 The Foundation capitalizes assets with a useful life of greater than one year.
-Property and equipment are depreciated over their estimated useful lives, using the straight-line method.
+Fixed assets are depreciated over their estimated useful lives, using the straight-line method.